 The Council Fund balance provides resources for purposes such as general contingencies and cash flow management.
 It acts as a working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing.
 It acts as a contingency to cushion the impact of unexpected events or emergencies.
 This is in accordance with CIPFA's Guidance Note on Local Authority Reserves and Balances.
-The Council Fund balance at the 31 March 2016 was £7.604 million (£7.450 million 14-15).
-This represents 2.32% of gross revenue expenditure for 2015-16 in comparison with the All Wales average of 2.96% for the same period with the percentages ranging from 0.93% to 5.67% across Wales.
+The Council Fund balance at the 31 March 2018 was £8.347 million (£7.960 million 16-17).
+This represents 2.47% of Gross Revenue Expenditure (GRE) for 2017-18 (2.46% of gross revenue expenditure for 2016-17).
+In comparison, the All Wales average was 2.99% gross revenue expenditure or £8.940 million for the same period with local authorities ranging from 1.64% to 5.72%.
+The Council was ranked 14th on the percentage of Council Fund compared to GRE.